Ads

 Duckbill pliers resemble a “duck’s bill” in that the jaws are thin, flat, and have the shape of a duck’s bill.
 They are used exclusively for twisting safety wire.

 Diagonal pliers are usually referred to as diagonals or “dikes.”
-The diagonal is a short-jawed cutter with a blade set at a slight angle on each jaw.
+Diagonal pliers are short-jawed cutters with a blade set at a slight angle on each jaw.
 This tool can be used to cut wire, rivets, small screws, and cotter pins, besides being practically indispensable in removing or installing safety wire.
 The duckbill pliers and the diagonal cutting pliers are used extensively in aviation for the job of safety wiring.

 Two important rules for using pliers: